 Cerebellar Tonsillar Ectopia

-What is a Cerebellar Tonsillar Ectopia?
+What’s a Cerebellar Tonsillar Ectopia?

 Cerebellar tonsillar ectopia, an un-uniform term used synonymously with tonsillar descent or low-lying tonsils 1.
 This term usually shows an inferior location of the cerebellar tonsils below the margins of the foramen magnum 2.
 Many authors use cerebellar tonsillar ectopia as a descriptive term for all cases including congenital and acquired where the cerebellar tonsils locate below the base of the skull.
 This disorder can cause severe, life-threatening complications during childhood.
 Cerebellar tonsillar ectopia encompasses some conditions such as low-lying tonsils, asymptomatic tonsillar ectopia, Chiari I malformations, and tonsillar herniation.

 Low-lying tonsils usually locate slightly below the base of the skull and measure less than 5 mm.
 This refers to a subtype of Cerebellar Tonsillar Ectopia in which the cerebral tonsils descend through the foramen magnum.
-Some authors prefer saying Low-lying Tonsils over benign tonsillar ectopia since not all cases with protrusion cross 5 mm become malignant or asymptomatic.
+Some authors prefer saying Low-lying Tonsils over benign tonsillar ectopia since not all cases with protrusion cross 5 mm turn into malignant or asymptomatic.
 The most common variant of the Chiari Malformations includes Chiari malformation type I, also characterized by a caudal descent of the cerebellar tonsils through the Foramen Magnum.

 As a subgroup of Cerebellar Tonsillar Ectopia, Acquired Tonsillar Ectopia describes the downward displacement of the cerebellar tonsils.
 Another defined pathological process apart Acquired Tonsillar Ectopia from Chiari I Malformations and Low-lying Tonsils.
 Finally, Tonsillar Herniation describes the inferior descent of the cerebellar tonsils below the foramen magnum.

-What Are The Common Symptoms And Causes of Cerebellar Tonsillar Ectopia?
+What’s The Common Symptoms And Causes of Cerebellar Tonsillar Ectopia?

 Most patients with Cerebellar Tonsillar Ectopia usually present occipital headaches as a common symptom.
 Patients usually feel this pain near the base of the skull.
 This headache may radiate to cause pain in the neck and shoulder.
 Patients usually describe this pain as sharp, throbbing, brief, or pulsating.
 These symptoms even get worse by sneezing, straining, or coughing.
 Additional symptoms of Cerebellar Tonsillar Ectopia may include 3: